Critical analyses of RVE concepts in local and peridynamic micromechanics of composites: Conclusion

 \section{Conclusion}

-Basic concepts, methods, their interdependence, and potential generalizations in the LM are straightforwardly generalized to the PM.
-In the sense of generality of the hypotheses exploited, 70 years of the progress of the EFM in the LM [from Foldy(1945) \cite{Foldy`1945} to Buryachenko (2015) \cite{Buryachenko`2014b}, \cite{Buryachenko`2015a}) is compressed to a few years of their development in the PM.
 The proposed universal tool (called CAM) is sufficiently flexible and based on physically clear hypotheses that can be modified and improved if necessary (up to abandonment of these hypotheses that are forced by challenging achievement rather than only by pursuing an abstruse theoretic exercise) in the framework of a unique scheme for analyses of a wide class of micromechanical problems, e.g., statistically homogeneous and inhomogeneous media, inhomogeneous loading (inhomogeneous body force is included), nonlinear and nonlocal constitutive laws of phases, and coupled physical phenomena.
-Although PM of both the random and periodic structure CMs was historically developed as a generalization of the corresponding methods of the LM, we also demonstrated that some methods developed in PM initiate the new methods of LM unknown before (i.e. the methods of both the LM and PM mutually enrich one another).
-On the other side, for the presentation of PM as a unified theory, we describe PM as the formalized schemes of blocked (or modular) structures so that the experts developing one block need not be experts in the underlying another block (this is a good background for effective collaborations of different teams in so many multidisciplinary areas as PM).
-The opportunity for the creation of this blocked structure of the PM is supported by a critical generalization of CAM which is extremely flexible, robust, and general.
-Lastly, this review has a dual goal and is intended for the target auditorium, which can be subdivided into two groups.
-It can be used as guidance for practitioners in the selection of appropriate PM methods based on the characteristics and needs of the problem being considered.
-On the other side, it can be also exploited by developers in the choice of attack directions in broad prospective problems of the new field of peridynamic micromechanics.
+While the PM was derived as an extension of methods in the LM, CAM highlights the bidirectional enrichment of these methodologies.
+Some innovations originating in PM (notably, e.g., the nonlinear GIEs (\ref{3.11}) and (\ref{3.12}); body force with compact support, see Subsection 4.3; Definition 5.3; creation of special datasets $\bfcD^{\rm r}$ (\ref{6.1}) and $\bfcD^{\rm p}$ (\ref{4.41}) for implementation into ML and NN technique, see Sction 6) have inspired new methods in LM.
+The author concentrates on his own vision of PM as the area of micromechanics (and its generalization and universal representation).
+One of the key points of the approach proposed is that the presented PM is reduced to the classical LM (see, e.g., \cite{Buryachenko`2007}, \cite{Dvorak`2013}, \cite{Ghosh`2011}, \cite{Kachanov`S`2018}, \cite{Kanaun`L`2008}, \cite{Shermergor`1977}, \cite{Torquato`2002}, \cite{Willis`1981}) at the acceptance of both the scale separation hypothesis $L\gg\Lambda\gg a\gg l_{\delta}$ (see (\ref{2.28}$_2$) and (\ref{2.29}$_2$)) and some simplified assumptions (see Subsections 4.1).
+Loosely speaking, we consider in more detail the methods of PM reducing (at $l_{\delta}/a\to 0)$ to the corresponding approaches of LM in the framework of the hypotheses (\ref{2.28}$_2$ and (\ref{2.29}$_2$)) and some simplified assumptions (see Subsection 4.1).
+In so doing, LM performs the role of the red flag: if some background concepts of LM are violated (or ignored) then the correctness of the corresponding PM model is questionable.
+On the other side, the correctness of the local counterpart of PM (at $l_{\delta}/a\to 0)$ is not a warranty of the correctness of the corresponding PM model (see, e.g. Subsection 2.4).